 Part of what we touched on in the last post was the observation that our personal damage – our own brokenness – skews our perceptions of reality in false directions.
-It would thus be wise to seek healing in order to limit our biases.
+It would therefore be wise to seek healing in order to limit our biases.

 Well.
 It would seem life has since shown me otherwise.
 I want to share one of several small, personal stories demonstrating as much.